trivalchang/Tessseract_SDK_For_Windows_32/README.md

 Recently I am building a image recognition program with Tesseract OCR by QT.
 Howerver I found there is no Tesseract SDK for windows available.
 I did some research and this is how to make it work.

 ## Using the official release of Tesseract
 This is a simple method that I recommend.
 By following https://github.com/tesseract-ocr/tesseract/wiki, Tesseract will be installed with the shared libraries such as libtesseract-4.dll.
-These libraies are actuall what you need to build your own application.
+These libraies are actually what you need to build your own application.
-However, you still need header files which you can download here.
-Let's create a new folder named Tesseract_SDK and we place the tesserace header files under "C:\Tesseract_SDK\include\tesseract".
+However, you still need header files.
+In this repository, there are header files and shared library so you don't have to generate by yourself.
+Suppose this repository is placed in "C:\Tesseract_SDK".
+To use the below code segment,

 ```
 #include <baseapi.h>